Jbleezy/BO1-Reimagined/README.md

 ### Mule Kick
 * Only available on Call of the Dead, Shangri-La, and Moon
-* Fixed not being available offline on every map except for Moon
+* Fixed not being available when playing offline on every map except for Moon
-* Carry an additional clip of stock ammo for every weapon
 * Added jingle
 * Fixed 3rd person model
 * Removed bottom part of machine model